-If a post starts getting shared like crazy on Facebook or Twitter or up-voted to the front page of Reddit or Digg, the sudden burst of traffic can easily bring even the beefiest shared server to its knees.
+If a post starts getting shared like crazy on social media or up-voted to the front page of Reddit, the sudden burst of traffic can easily bring even the best shared server or even an entry-level VPS to its knees.

-I had exactly that happen to this blog when this post recently went viral on Facebook.
+I had exactly that happen to this blog back when this post went viral on Facebook.

-Most of my blog posts end up getting anywhere from a few dozen to a few hundred Facebook social shares, but that post ended up getting over a quarter of a million shares in the span of a week!
+Most of my blog posts end up getting anywhere from a couple of hundred to a few thousand Facebook social shares, but that post ended up getting over a quarter of a million shares in the span of a week!

-During that “viral week” my page load times increased to the point where even my beefy VPS server couldn’t handle it.
-I ended up having to bump my hosting plan up to the next tier.
+During that “viral week” my blog’s traffic increased to the point where even my already beefy VPS server couldn’t handle it.
+I ended up having to bump my VPS hosting plan up to a higher tier.

-When all was said and done the number of unique daily visitors to RicksDailyTips ended up staying about 20% higher than what it was before that post went viral.
+When all was said and done the number of unique daily visitors to RicksDailyTips ended up staying about 30% higher than what it was before that one post went viral.

 In short, having this blog hosted on a great server saved my bacon.

-My bottom line recommendation is this Carrie: I strongly recommend that you either switch from your shared hosting plan to a more capable plan with your current web host or try a shared hosting plan with a top-rated hosting company.
+My bottom line recommendation is this Carrie: I strongly recommend that you switch from your shared hosting plan to a more capable plan with either your current web host or with another top-rated hosting company.

 Personally, I wouldn’t have much confidence in your current hosting company since your current page load times are so long, but you are certainly free to give them another chance with a better plan if you wish.